A General Hidden State Random Walk Model for Animal Movement

 Besides directional persistence, $y_{t-1}$, several explanatory angles were considered in the analysis.
-The ones kept for the final model were $x_{\text{cut}}$, the direction to the closest regenerating cut (i.e., a forest stand that has been cut between 5 and 20 years ago), and the direction to the centroid of a cluster of recently visited locations $x_{\text{center} }$.
-Following each step, the center of gravity of the cluster of locations is recalculated, and $x_{\text{center} }$ is then estimated as the angle of the segment joining the animal's position and the updated center of gravity; see the Appendix of Latombe at al. (2014) for more details.
-This variable is used to assess the effect of spatial memory on animal movement based on the fact that animals tend to come back to familiar areas for forage and safety (Merkle, Fortin and Morales, 2014).
-The exploratory analysis in the Appendix D reveals that the relative appeal for all these targets varies with the distance traveled.
+The ones kept for the final model were $x_{\text{cut}}$, the direction to the closest regenerating cut (i.e., a forest stand that has been cut between 5 and 20 years ago, the yellow in Figure~\ref{f:trajobs}), and the direction to the centroid of a cluster of recently visited locations $x_{\text{center} }$.
+At time $t$ the locations visited by the animal between times 0 and $t-1$ are put in clusters.
+Cluster 1 is the set of locations visited between time 0 and $t_1$.
+The cluster ends at time $t_1$ means that the distance between the position at time $t_1+1$ and the centroid of the cluster is, for the first time, larger than a fixed number $D=1.6$ km (see the Appendix of \cite{Latombe2014} for more details).
+In the same way the second cluster is made of the locations visited between time $t_1+1$ and $t_2$ and so on.
+At time $t$, the average locations for all clusters are calculated and the cluster whose average location is closest to the current animal position is used to compute $x_{\text{center} }$ as the direction to the average location of the closest cluster.
+The exploratory analysis in the \ref{a:D} reveals that the relative appeal for all these targets varies with the distance traveled.